- Last Updated: Friday, 14 May 2021 13:45

 Other types of disclosure

-The Subject Access team is only able to deal with subject access requests and the other broadly-equivalent types of disclosure described above.
+The Subject Access team is only able to deal with subject access requests pertaining to health records.

 If you are seeking specific healthcare information about yourself, you should always contact your GP in the first instance, or else the relevant clinical department in which you were seen.